 In order to obtain FDA approval to market a new drug product, we must demonstrate proof of safety and effectiveness in humans.
 To meet these requirements, we must conduct "adequate and well controlled" clinical studies.
-Conducting clinical studies is a lengthy, time-consuming, and expensive process.
+Conducting clinical studies is a lengthy, timeconsuming, and expensive process.
 The length of time may vary substantially according to the type, complexity, novelty, and intended use of the product candidate, and often can be several years or more per study.
 Delays associated with products for which we are directly conducting clinical studies may cause us to incur additional operating expenses.
-The commencement and rate of completion of clinical studies may be delayed by many factors, including, for example: inability to manufacture sufficient quantities of stable and qualified materials under cGMP, for use in clinical studies; slower than expected rates of patient recruitment; failure to recruit a sufficient number of patients; modification of clinical study protocols; changes in regulatory requirements for clinical studies; the lack of effectiveness during clinical studies; the emergence of unforeseen safety issues; delays, suspension, or termination of the clinical studies due to the institutional review board responsible for overseeing the study at a particular study site; and government or regulatory delays or "clinical holds" requiring suspension or termination of the studies.
+The commencement and rate of completion of clinical studies may be delayed by many factors, including, for example: inability to manufacture sufficient quantities of stable and qualified materials under cGMP, for use in clinical studies; slower than expected rates of participant recruitment; failure to recruit a sufficient number of participants; modification of clinical study protocols; changes in regulatory requirements for clinical studies; the lack of effectiveness during clinical studies; the emergence of unforeseen safety issues; delays, suspension, or termination of the clinical studies due to the institutional review board responsible for overseeing the study at a particular study site; and government or regulatory delays or "clinical holds" requiring suspension or termination of the studies.

 The results from early clinical studies are not necessarily predictive of results obtained in later clinical studies.
-Accordingly, even if we obtain positive results from early clinical studies, we may not achieve the same success in future clinical studies.
+Accordingly, even if we obtain positive results from early clinical studies, we may not be able to confirm the results in future clinical studies.
+For example, in our Phase 3 AFFIRM trial in fibromyalgia, we were not able replicate the results we received from our Phase 2b BESTFIT trial.
 Clinical studies may not demonstrate sufficient safety and effectiveness to obtain the requisite regulatory approvals for product candidates.

-Our clinical studies may be conducted in patients with CNS conditions, and in some cases, our product candidates are expected to be used in combination with approved therapies that themselves have significant adverse event profiles.
-During the course of treatment, these patients could suffer adverse medical events or die for reasons that may or may not be related to our product candidates.
+Our clinical studies may be conducted in participants with CNS conditions, and in some cases, our product candidates are expected to be used in combination with approved therapies that themselves have significant adverse event profiles.
+During the course of treatment, these participants could suffer adverse medical events or die for reasons that may or may not be related to our product candidates.
 We cannot ensure that safety issues will not arise with respect to our product candidates in clinical development.